Flooring Installation Across Vista, Curtis / Targee, Roosevelt Market & the Lower Bench

 5. The Whole-Home Flooring Refresh

-Comprehensive flooring across the entire home — original floor refinishing where wood survives, engineered hardwood install where wood is missing, tile in wet areas, LVP in basements or laundry.
-Coordinated stain and finish selections.
+Comprehensive flooring across the entire home — original red oak refinishing where wood survives (Vista, Curtis / Targee, Roosevelt Market typical), engineered hardwood install where wood is missing (bedrooms that always had carpet), tile in kitchens and baths, sometimes LVP in basements or laundry.
+Coordinated stain and finish selections so the refinished originals and the new engineered installs read as one continuous floor.

-Target homes: Whole-home remodels or owners doing comprehensive home refresh.
-Permit: usually none.
+Target homes: Whole-home Bench remodels or owners doing comprehensive refresh on a Vista, Curtis / Targee, or Eastern Bench ranch.
+Permit: usually none required.

 The Boise Bench spans roughly two square miles with distinct sub-neighborhoods, each with its own remodeling personality.